ccbagel/ccbagel/README.md

-- 👋 Hi, I’m @ccbagel.
-I'm a software developer.
+- 👋 Hi, I’m Hasan Ahmed aka @ccbagel.
+I'm a frontend engineer focused on:
+  - CSS
+  - Performance
+  - Accessibility
+  - Modularity
+  - Microservices
+  - Open source
 - 🧰 Tools I currently use are: React, NextJS, MongoDB, NodeJS, Express, and a lot more.
 - 🌱 I want to learn Flutter & React Native next.
 - 🤝 I’m looking to collaborate on open source projects that make an impact.
 Or pretty much anything else to be honest 🤷🏽‍♂️
-- 🌐 Languages I speak: JavaScript, Swift, C, Python,  SQL, and some Java, although I mostly use Javascript for React & React Native.
+- 🌐 Languages I speak: JavaScript, Swift, C, Python, and some Java, although I mostly use Javascript.
 - 📫 How to reach me: **hasan.abdi.ahmed97@gmail.com**